Holy Supper

 The minister will do a reading about Holy Supper and then dedicate the elements.
 After a prayer people will be invited to come forward with the words, “Come and gather together for the supper of the great God” (Revelation 19:7).

 People will then come forward down the central aisle and take the Holy Supper in groups or “tables”.
 If your knees can handle it, you can come forward and kneel at the Holy Supper rail.
 If you can handle a couple of steps but can’t kneel, you can come forward and sit in a row of chairs that is a few feet before you get to the rail.
-If you can’t come forward, please try to sit in the front few pews and the ministers will bring the elements to you there.
+If you can’t come forward, please try to sit in the front few pews and signal to an usher to get the ministers to bring the bread and wine to you there.
 The ministers will bring the elements down to those in the pews during the first table.
 This means that those in the first table will be kneeling for longer.
 Bear this in mind if you can kneel but not for too long.

 The ushers will help you to know whether there is space for you at the rail with a given table.
 If the group fills up, they may ask you to sit down again to wait until there is space for you.

-The bread will be brought first.
-You can take it from the common plate or in an individual COVID-safe cup.
-Next the wine will be brought.
-Again, you can drink it from a common cup or from an individual cup.
+The bread will be brought first, followed by the wine.
+You can drink it from a common cup or from an individual cup.
 After that, a minister will come and put his hands on your head and say a short blessing.
 Finally, the minister will say a blessing on the whole table and that will be the signal to return to your pew via the side aisles and for the next table to come forward.
 As you head back to your pew, please leave your cups on the trays in the side aisles.

 After the final table has returned to their seats there will be a final prayer and blessing on the whole congregation and the closing of the Word.